Five Cinque Terre travel tips to help make your vacation live up to your expectations in a very touristy place.

-Cinque Terre is the star of the Italian Riveria.
+Cinque Terre is the star of the Italian Riviera.
 The five fishing villages are a UNESCO World Heritage Site.

 The area is known for its preserved architecture, coastal hiking trails and sea views.
-It’s on many traveller’s bucket lists and for a good reason.
+It’s on many traveler’s bucket lists and for a good reason.

 The flattest village is Monterosso, the most northern of the villages.
 Staying in Monterosso is a good option if you have mobility issues or heavy luggage.

 Related Reading: 9 Best Places to Visit in Italy

 Travel Tip 3) Don’t Travel to Cinque Terre In Summer

 Cinque Terre has approximately 4000 residents but receives well over 2 million visitors a year.
 There’s been talk about capping the number of visitors, especially day-trippers from cruise ships.
 The majority of these visits occur during the summer months.
 As a result, accommodation is expensive and difficult to find, and it’s crowded.

 It’s also really hot.
 And air conditioning in most places, if found at all (my last room didn’t even have a fan) could be called AC Light.

 I’m a big fan of visiting most places off-season, and Cinque Terre is no exception.
 You’ll still get warm temperatures in spring and fall, and stores and restaurants will still be open.
 I haven’t been in winter, but according to a local that I spoke with, many places close from mid-November to mid-February so I’d avoid going then.

 Related Reading: Cinque Terre & Beyond Hiking Tour in Italy